Nandakishore695/Basic-React-Example-For-Beginner/README.md

 ```

 **8.What is arrow funcion expression in jsx?**
-- An arrow function expression is a compact alternative to a traditional function expression
+- An arrow function expression is a compact alternative to a traditional function expression.

 **9.What is fragment in jsx?**
 - In react a frament is a way to group multiple children's elements.
-Using a fragment prevents the addition of unnecessary nodes to the dom.
+Using a fragment to prevents the addition of unnecessary nodes in the dom like div tags.

 **10.Different between React and Angular?**
 - React and Angular both are used to create single page ui application.